 B1.
-The ability to independently assemble, assess and apply relevant facts, legislation, jurisprudence and literature in order to solve complex issues involved in international commercial practice;
+The ability to independently assemble, assess and apply relevant facts, legislation, caselaw and literature in order to solve complex issues involved in international commercial practice;

 B2.
-The ability to independently do academic legal research into the international aspects of private law and in this way contribute in a socially relevant manner to the development of law:
+The ability to independently do academic legal research into the international aspects of private law, applying the relevant academic and professional standards of responsible research, and in this way contribute in a socially relevant manner to the development of law; B3.

-B3.
 The ability to independently participate in the debate in the field of international aspects of private law with (national and/or international) peers;